 However, not every pair of jeans is fit for office wear.
-Among the types of denim that should be avoided when considering professional wear include distressed jeans, jeans in a lighter wash or bright color, and jeans with extra details like embroidery, zippers or paint dribbles, and jeans that are too tight-fitting.
+Among the types of denim that should be avoided when considering professional wear include distressed jeans, jeans in a lighter wash or bright color, jeans with extra details like embroidery, zippers or paint dribbles, and jeans that are too tight-fitting.
 In short, you want to seek out a pair of jeans that is as neutral and classic as possible: a classic dark wash in a straight fit will work perfectly for professional wear.

-When thinking of which sport coat or blazer to pair with your jeans, you should consider the sheen and texture.
-Sport coats or blazers that are made from finer, tighter weaves will appear more formal, and may not pair as naturally with denim.
+Weather changes and layering may become important to your look, but layering doesn’t always have to be done for the purpose of staying warm.
+You may also want to reach for a men's sport coat or blazer when an occasion like a presentation or annual review requires a bit more dressing up.
+When thinking of which sport coat or blazer to pair with your jeans and button-up shirt, you should consider the sheen and texture.
+Sport coats or men’s blazers that are made from finer, tighter weaves will appear more formal, and may not pair as naturally with denim.